-Learn about the facts behind an exercise-free calorie deficit and discover some tips and tricks that make it achievable for every lifestyle instead of simply giving up on weight loss.
+Learn about the facts behind achieving a calorie deficit, exercise-free, and explore tips and tricks that make it attainable for every lifestyle instead of simply giving up on weight loss.

 Is it Possible to be in a Calorie Deficit Without Exercise?